hackingScienceBridgeAcademy/bridge-academy/docs/temperature_sensor.md

 the game.
 Currently all the colors are set to black, so you'll definitely have to change them to something, although you can decide which colors yourself.

-Colors in Python are not called "purple", "yellow" or "brown".
+Colours in Python are not called "purple", "yellow" or "brown".
 Instead they are given by *three* numbers.
 The first number is how *red* the color is, the second number is how *green* it is, and the third how *blue* it is.
 The value of the redness/greenness/blueness can be from 0 to 255 (where 255 is the maximum redness/greenness/blueness).
 For example to set the ball to be purple, we set it to be maximum red and maximum blue, like this:

-    game.ballColor = [255, 0, 255]
+    game.ballColour = [255, 0, 255]

 Confusing?
 Try setting the colors to different things later to get the hang of it.